 Calcium channel blockers are first-line medications in patients with abnormal kidney function.
 They dilate arterioles (resistance vessels) and thereby decrease vascular resistance.

-At the doses used in humans, these agents only dilate arterioles.
-There is no effect on the electrical system of the heart (the conduction system).
-Dilate arterioles and also decrease the rate of passage of electrical impulses in heart muscle.
+At the doses used in humans, calcium channel blockers only dilate arterioles, without affecting the electrical system of the heart (or the cardiac conduction system).
+They dilate arterioles and also decrease the rate of transmission of electrical impulses in the heart muscle.
 Because of their effect on the electrical activity of the heart, they are often used to control arrhythmias.